 Eligible students are mandated coverage only once per academic year, at the beginning of the first academic term in which they are first eligible.
-Once an eligible student is enrolled, the coverage remains in effect for the remainder of the Plan Year, through 8/14/2017.
-The Premium Rate - including an administrative fee up to $72, Terms of Coverage dates, and applicable Open Enrollment Period dates are below.
+Eligible students receive a charge on their student account for their applicable Term of Coverage and corresponding Premium Rate.
+Once an eligible student is enrolled, the coverage remains in effect for the remainder of the Plan Year, through 8/14/2019.
+The Premier Plan is underwritten by UnitedHealthcare Insurance Company and designed specifically for GU students.

-Fall 2016-2017 Plan Year:
+Fall 2018-2019 Plan Year:

-Term of Coverage: 8/15/2016 - 8/14/2017
+Term of Coverage: 8/15/2018 - 8/14/2019

-Applicable Open Enrollment Period: Late June - September 15, 2016
+Applicable Open Enrollment Period: Late June - September 15, 2018

-- $2,460 per student
+- $2,905 per student

-- $4,920 per student and spouse or student and one child
+- $5,810 per student and spouse or student and one child

-- $7,380 per student and two or more children
+- $8,715 per student and two or more children

-- $7,380 per student, spouse, and one child
+- $8,715 per student, spouse, and one child

-- $9,840 per student, spouse, and two or more children
+- $11,620 per student, spouse, and two or more children

-Students who are enrolled for less than 9 credit hours are not eligible to purchase the Premier Plan except Law and Graduate students who are enrolled for at least 8 credit hours and resident thesis research students.
+In addition, students who wish to enroll eligible dependents after the applicable Open Enrollment Period must do so within 31 calendar days of acquiring a new dependent through a qualifying event.
+Contact the GU Student Health Insurance Office to obtain the proper forms and instructions for such mid-year enrollments.
+Part-time students who are enrolled for less than 9 credit hours are not eligible to purchase the Premier Plan except Law and Graduate students who are enrolled for at least 8 credit hours and resident thesis research students.

 E-mail the GU Student Health Insurance Office, email@example.com, to obtain the proper forms, pro-rated premium, and instructions for such mid-year enrollments.
 Include your GUID# that begins with an "8" in your e-mail.